 Scott Rees & Co – Experts in product liability claims

 With over 20 years of experience Scott Rees & Co is the best option to get the compensation you deserve following a faulty product claim.
 As a consumer being given a faulty and dangerous product is not acceptable and any injury or damage caused should not happen.
 Don’t suffer in silence and accept it, call Scott Rees & Co and let us help you win your battle.
-Our telephone number is 0800 61 43 61 and one of our experienced advisers are more than happy to help you out.
+Our experienced advisers are more than happy to help you out.
 Alternatively you can use the claim form on the right hand side.

 Scott Rees & Co – product liability specialists